A proposal for removing barriers to lending and borrowing

 For those new to borrowing, TEG encourage seeking support and training.
 They have facilitated this through their Preparing to Borrow programme, supported by Arts Council England, the Art Fund and TESS Demountable.
 This has involved:

-, delivered with Art Fund, the Government Security Advisor and Government Indemnity Manager.
+Face-to-face training, delivered with Art Fund, the Government Security Advisor and Government Indemnity Manager.
 This has trained 233 museum staff at various UK wide workshops covering areas such as: research and reasons to borrow; meeting security requirements; funding for borrowing; government Indemnity Scheme and Insurance

 7 month 1-2-1 mentoring programme for first time borrows with 16 mentees from across English regions working with 6 experiences museum mentors